Getting Started

 Initialize your repository

-Now that you have a password file, you can initialize your restic repository:
+With the password file, initialize your restic repository:

 resticprofile init